camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

   camunda transaction will be rolled back to the latest waiting state or till the begin of the process instance.
   The same behavior takes effect in case of `OptimisticLockingException`.

-  The `OptimisticLockingException` can appear like written before, in case of updates and deletions of variables and also on parallel gateways.
+  The `OptimisticLockingException` can appear, like written before, in case of updates and deletions of variables and also on parallel gateways.

  {{< img src="../img/optimisticLockingParallel.png" title="Optimistic locking in parallel gateway" >}}

-  As an example for the optimistic locking in camunda see the process definition in figure
+  As an example for the optimistic locking in camunda see the process definition in figure above.
-  \ref{img:parallel}.
   There is a process with a parallel gateway, which do two tasks in parallel.
   In the closing parallel gateway the first token will wait until the second token came across.
 After all tokens in all ingoing edges have arrived the execution will be continued.
 In this case the process will end in the end event.